NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 (:numref:`triangulation_error`).
 Whether the rays from the cameras meet at the nominal triangulated point perfectly, or their closest distance is, for example, 5 meters, the produced uncertainties around the nominal point will be about the same.
+See a comparison between these errors in :numref:`grand_mesa_dem_intersection_err` and the figure under it.

 The pointing accuracy can be improved by using bundle adjustment (:numref:`bundle_adjust`).

 Example
 -------